 Brushing a Pitbull

 One of the basic grooming necessities is brushing.
-It helps get out the loose strands of hair so it doesn’t get all over your home.
+Don’t let the Pit Bull’s short coat fool you.
+This is an issue that needs a lot of attention.
+In fact, it helps get out the loose strands of hair so it doesn’t get all over your home.

 Though it depends on your dog, we recommend starting off with brushing them 2 to 3 times a week.
 Feel free to increase the frequency, but only if necessary.